mrbalov/mrb/_posts/2024-12-12-organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion.md

 This is the desirable state of things inside a system.
 Such a system is manageable and extensible.
 In most cases, developers like working with similar systems as they are divided into logical parts; this leads to lower mental pressure during the development process.

-Below you can see how connections between elements may look like in such a system.
+Below you can see how connections between elements may look in such a system.

 <figure>
 <img src="/assets/blog/organizing-modules-in-big-projects-loose-coupling-and-tight-cohesion/ideal-loose-coupling-tight-cohesion.webp" alt="Ideal - Loose Coupling, Tight Cohesion.">